 Following the pilot, we plan to realise a turbine house designed to be stacked into a turbine block with the purpose of increasing the degree of utilisation from a tidal stream.
 Our power plant is flexible and can be designed in several ways in order to utilise the tidal site in the best possible way.
 The power plant can be designed for ROV operation or fully automated operation according to the size of the power plant and the customers needs.

-We believe that in the future we will achieve our best energy cost from a fully automated tidal power plant, as we will be able to operate and service the plant without costly vessels.
+We believe that in the future we will achieve our best energy cost from a larger fully automated tidal power plant, as we will be able to operate and service the plant without costly vessels.

 Norwegian Tidal Solutions patented tidal power plant can be designed in several different ways in order to optimise the utility of the actual tidal stream.